Ndumiso-coder/HousesSalePricePredictionUsingOnlyTwoFeaturesInTheDataset/README.md

 ### 8. Visualising the distribution of the data before data scaling
 - Plot a pairplot of our independent variables to visualise their distribution
-- Decided on normalizing the data because it does not follow a Gaussian' distribution.
+- Use normalizing to scale the data because it does not follow a Gaussian' distribution.

 ### 9. Fit the model on the training data